 You might want to apply a protective sealer if your design gets heavy use or if the grout is really light in color.
 If using a grout sealer, let your piece dry for an additional two days.

 Sealing the Mosaic Tiles

-1 Mix the sealer following instructions on package.
+1 Mix the sealer following instructions on the package.

 2 Using a clean dry cloth cover the tiles with the sealer.
 Make sure to apply it smoothly and don’t leave puddles.

 3 Let dry.